hep-mirrors/hepmc3/README.md

   - The major versions of HepMC3 are almost API backward compatible.

   - For HepMC3>3.2.6 the member functions in `GenEvent/GenVertex` that deal with raw pointers, e.g. `add_particle_in ( GenParticle *p )` will be removed.
-  - The Python2 is not in development anymore, therefore at some point the Python2 support will be removed.
+  - The Python2 is not in development anymore, therefore it was removed from HepMC3>3.2.7.
-    As of version HepMC3=3.2.6 it is present `as is`.
   - The class HepMC3::RelativesInterface are deprecated will be removed in the future.
     Use HepMC3::children_particles, HepMC3::descendant_particles, etc. instead.
   - The minimal required version of `cmake` slowly changes from version to version.
 It is recommented to use the `cmake`